 Atrial fibrillation is an irregular, often rapid heart rate that commonly causes poor blood flow.
-Alternative medicine, including yoga, acupuncture, biofeedback and supplementation with herbs like barberry have been shown to be very effective at treating atrial fibrillation.
+Alternative medicines, including yoga, acupuncture, biofeedback and supplementation with herbs like barberry, have been shown to be very effective at treating atrial fibrillation.

 A 2015 study reported that barberry’s active alkaloid berberine produces a biochemical action in the heart that prolongs the effective refractory period, which improves atrial fibrillation.
 The study concludes that the berberine acts as a class IA or III anti-arrhythmic agent, but the benefits of berberine in atrial fibrillation/atrial flutter have not been systematically studied in human clinical trials — therefore its mainstream acceptance in the treatment of atrial fibrillation remains limited.

 Barberry has also been shown to reduce the density of serum cholesterol and triglycerides, which is excellent for heart health and overall wellbeing.

 5. Combats Metabolic Syndrome

 Metabolic syndrome is a metabolic disorder that involves not one, but a combination of three or more of the following health issues: abdominal obesity, high blood sugar, high triglyceride levels, high blood pressure or low HDL (“good”) cholesterol.